Skip to content

 Introduction

 If you do software development which goes any further than a simple hello world program, you need a version control system.
-Without it, many things will go hopelessly wrong.
-For example, if you make some mistakes, you have no straightforward way to correct them if you don't have version control.
+Without it, many things will hopelessly go wrong, especially if you work with multiple people on a code base.

-Despite being the most used system, Git is not perfect.
+Despite being the most used system, Git needs some time to get used to.
 Git has two noticeable characteristics.
-First, its conceptual models are very robust and rigorous, so it can handle large scale real world projects with confidence.
-But secondly, its user interface could have been done a lot better.
-The only officially supported user interface is the command line, which can be cumbersome and confusing.
-There are many Git GUIs, but most of them are not even worth trying, and even the good GUIs can only handle the common scenarios.
+First, its conceptual models are very robust and rigorous, so it can handle complex and large projects with confidence.
+At the same time its can scale down elegantly to simple projects.
+But git als has a noticible down side, and that is its user interface.
+The only officially supported user interface is the command line, which is not very well designed.
+As a user, you need to know too much about the complex internal state of Git.
+And although there are many Git GUIs, most of them are not even worth trying, and even the good GUIs are confusing in complicated scenario's.

 That being said, working with Git is usually quite enjoyable.
 Most of the time you only need a handful of commands: